Amsterdam sex crimes case: Appeal

 Miķelsons and Van Olffen appealed the judgment, as a result of which the prosecution appealed as well (a so-called "vervolg appel") in order to have more possibilities before the appellate court.
 The appeal commenced on 15 November 2012.
-The judges decided to allow a second psychological evaluation center Oldenkotte in Rekken at the request of Robert Miķelsons, who indicated his willingness to cooperate.
+The judges decided to allow a second psychological evaluation centre Oldenkotte in Rekken at the request of Mikelsons, who indicated his willingness to cooperate.
 The parents were also allowed to speak during the trial, as a new law making this right explicit had in the meantime entered into force.

 On 26 April 2013 the court of appeal sentenced Miķelsons to 19 years imprisonment, followed by involuntary commitment.

 Cassation

 Miķelsons appealed the judgment to the Supreme Court of the Netherlands (Hoge Raad) in a cassation procedure, in which he was represented by Dirk Daamen.
 The Hoge Raad dismissed the appeal, in conformity with the advice of its Advocate-General.
 Due to the length of the procedure before the Supreme Court, which lasted over 16 months, the length of the sentence was reduced by one month to 18 years and 11 months.